fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-Response is a json of the following form
+The response is a json of the following form:

 ```js
 {